influencer marketing · brand strategy

 What 30 Creator Shortlist Looks Balanced?

-A balanced 30 creator shortlist for a $25,000 quarterly budget breaks into 4 buckets.
+A balanced 30 creator shortlist for a $25,000 quarter splits into 4 buckets.

-- 18 mid tier creators with 3+ logged deals (anchor pool)
+- 18 mid tier with 3 or more logged deals (anchor pool)

-- 4 macro tier with 5+ logged deals (1 hero pick)
+- 4 macro tier with 5 or more logged deals (1 hero pick)

 - 2 stretch picks (sub-100K with strong niche signal)

-For a custom shortlist on how to find YouTube influencers in your category, talk to Influencer Advisory.
+For a custom shortlist in your category, talk to Influencer Advisory.

 Frequently Asked Questions